YanvanderWel/InfostroyBackend/README.md

 ## Description

-This is backend side of site and here we handle all requests from frontend side with the help of Spring framework.
+This is backend side of site and here I handle all requests from frontend side with the help of Spring framework.

 ## Installation